Pregnancy Negligence Claims and Birth Compensation

 You do not need to wait for your complaint to be resolved before you start a compensation claim but the findings from a complaint can strengthen your application for damages.
 A complaint will give you answers and, hopefully, the assurance that steps will be taken to prevent a similar situation happening to anyone else.
 Compensation will make sure you do not suffer financially because of your injury.

 We recommend you seek legal advice as early as possible.
-There are statutory time limits for claiming compensation, but knowing your rights can help you make the best decisions for you and your family.
+There are statutory time limits for claiming negligence and compensation, but knowing your rights can help you make the best decisions for you and your family.

 The Medical Negligence Experts can also assist in ensuring you can access the medical care you need by requesting an interim payment where the other party has admitted liability, but there is a delay in the payment of your compensation.
 For example, if a prognosis regarding the extent of brain damage is difficult to reach.
 We will do whatever we can to support you through what we appreciate may be a tough time.